pkantue/molomolotech/Marula_Bytes/ShowNotes/The Impact of Technology on Society in 2024.md

 **[Intro Music]**

 **Host:**
 Hello, everyone, and welcome to another episode of *Marula Bytes*!
-I’m Dr. PK, helping you reach your full potential in your tech career or business.
+I’m Dr. PK and I'm here to help you reach your full potential in your tech career or business.
 - Today, we’re diving into a topic that’s not just about technology, but about humanity

 -As many of you know, I’m originally from Cameroon, my parents live there now.